wobsoriano/nuxt3-socket.io/README.md

 # nuxt3-socket.io

 > [!WARNING]
-> This module will soon be deprecated in favor of the built-in [WebSocket API](https://nitro.unjs.io/guide/websocket).
+> This module will be deprecated before EOY in favor of the built-in [Nitro WebSocket](https://nitro.unjs.io/guide/websocket).

 Just another [socket.io](https://socket.io/) module for Nuxt 3.